 It’s a common topic for group discussions and MBA interviews.
 ‘Entrepreneurs are born not made.
-Discuss.’ says the moderator and the shortlisted candidates (who’ve never had any exposure to entrepreneurship) take off on a passionate and agressive spiel.
+Discuss.’ says the moderator and the shortlisted candidates (who’ve never had any exposure to entrepreneurship) take off on a passionate and aggressive spiel.
 If you’ve ever see the MTV Roadies audition rounds, you can visualise what’s happening.

 Unfortunately, the evaluation process encourages and incentivises applicants to take a clear (often, black or white) stand.
 Even more ironic is the fact that these guys who are fighting hard to make a point will never take up entrepreneurship after they complete their MBA.
 Read this post –> MBA Entrepreneurs: Why many bschool grads may never launch a startup.